skurbee/YTArchiver/PROJECT_MAP.md

 # YTArchiver — Project Map

-A guided tour of every file in this repo, what it does, and the important functions inside it.
+A tour of every file in this repo, what it does, and the important functions inside it.
 ---

-## What YTArchiver actually is
+## What YTArchiver is

-YTArchiver is a Windows desktop app that maintains a local video archive of YouTube channels you subscribe to.
-You give it a list of channels; it periodically syncs each one, downloads any new videos via `yt-dlp`, transcribes them with Whisper, fetches their metadata, and stores everything in a structured folder tree on disk.
+YTArchiver is a desktop app that maintains a local video archive of YouTube channels you subscribe to.
+You give a list of channels; it periodically syncs each one, downloads any new videos via `yt-dlp`, transcribes them with Whisper, fetches their metadata, and stores everything in a structured folder tree on disk.
 The point